ecsyjs/ecsy/docs/manual/Architecture.md

 ### Tag Components

 Some components don't store data and are used just as tags.
-In these cases it is recommended to extends `TagComponent` so the engine could, eventually, optimize the usage of this component.
+In these cases it is recommended to extends `TagComponent` ([API Reference](/api/classes/tagcomponent) so the engine could, eventually, optimize the usage of this component.

 ```javascript
 class Enemy extends TagComponent {}